 What is Non-HDL Cholesterol?

-Lipoproteins are a group of proteins and fat-like molecules called phospholipids that carry cholesterol and triglycerides (fats) around the body.
-Since cholesterol and triglycerides do not easily dissolve in the blood, lipoproteins help transport it around [R].
+Lipoproteins are molecules that carry cholesterol and triglycerides (fats) around the body.
+Since cholesterol and triglycerides do not easily dissolve in the blood, lipoproteins help transport them around .

 You can think of lipoproteins as cars on a highway (blood vessels) and cholesterol and triglycerides as the passengers.

-- High-density lipoprotein (HDL): carries so-called “good cholesterol”
+- High-density lipoprotein (HDL): carriers of so-called “good cholesterol”

-- Low-density lipoprotein (LDL): carries so-called “bad cholesterol”
+- Low-density lipoprotein (LDL): carriers of so-called “bad cholesterol”

-- Very low-density lipoprotein (VLDL): carries some cholesterol and mostly triglycerides and which eventually becomes LDL
+- Very low-density lipoprotein (VLDL): carriers of some cholesterol and mostly triglycerides; VLDL eventually becomes LDL

 - Intermediate-density lipoprotein (IDL): the transition form between VLDL and LDL

-A standard lipid panel measures the amount of cholesterol (number of passengers) carried by these lipoproteins.
-Non-HDL cholesterol (non-HDL-C) is a measure of all of the cholesterol being carried by VLDL, IDL, and LDL [R].
+A standard lipid panel measures the total amount of cholesterol carried by these lipoproteins.
+Non-HDL cholesterol (non-HDL-C) is a measure of all of the cholesterol being carried by VLDL, IDL, and LDL .

-HDL carries cholesterol away from the cells and the walls of blood vessels to the liver to be removed.
-The other three lipoproteins carry cholesterol away from the liver and can become stuck in the blood vessel walls.
-This process causes plaques and hardening of the arteries (atherosclerosis).
-HDL reverses this process and is the only lipoprotein that is not associated with an increased risk of heart disease [R].
+HDL carries cholesterol away from the walls of blood vessels to the liver to be removed.
+The other three lipoproteins carry cholesterol to the blood vessels and away from the liver.
+They can deposit cholesterol in blood vessels, causing plaques and hardening of the arteries (atherosclerosis) .

-Non-HDL-C is used to assess your risk of heart disease or serve as a treatment target for cholesterol-lowering drug therapy.
+Non-HDL-C is used to assess your risk of heart disease or to decide on treatment targets for cholesterol-lowering drug therapy.

 The benefits of using non-HDL-C include: